OpenAssetIO/OpenAssetIO/decisions/DR009-Locatable-content-traits.md

 ## Relevant data

-Using a trait holding an URL instead of a file path has been proposed as being more future proof, as all[^1] file paths can be written as `file://` scheme URLs.
+Using a trait holding an URL instead of a file path has been proposed as being more future proof, as nearly all[^1] file paths can be written as `file://` scheme URLs.

 At the time of writing, the majority of hosts are restricted to